This Girl Scout cookies thank you printable is a perfect way to finish your cookie season. Make your delivery smooth with these tips, too.

 For the Girls: How To Use Your Girl Scout Cookies Thank You Printable (Updated for 2020)

 The same philosophy for I use to organize Girl Scout cookies for the whole troop applies to individual girls, as well.
 The main difference: I ask my daughter to do her part since this is her business experience, not mine.

 Yes, I start out by printing out my free Girl Scout cookies thank you printable.
 However, she fills it out with the order information for each girl.
 Use this printable for Little Brownie Bakers cookie councils, while this printable works for ABC Bakers cookie councils.

-I updated this Girl Scout cookies thank you printable for 2019 cookies.
+I updated this Girl Scout cookies thank you printable for 2020 cookies.
 It reflects what each council sells this year and doesn’t include a price per box because so many councils sell at so many different prices.
-Our council went up to $5 last year, and more continue to.
+Our council went up to $5 two years ago, and more continue to.

 I ensure there is a thank you.
 Plus, this includes a reminder that if customers “need” more cookies, my daughter can supply them.

 As she fills it out, my daughter also notes on the sheet whether the customer has paid or not, which saves time when we deliver.
 While payment is not required until the cookies are delivered, some customers like to pay ahead of time.